 Two hips showed subsidence.
 One hip is described above, and the other had sustained a femoral neck fracture during surgery.
 The stem had subsided 30 mm at 6 months after surgery but showed no further subsidence.
 At 7.5 years after surgery, radiographs showed bone ingrown fixation.
 The 10-year survival rate was 94 (86–97) % when any surgery or revision for any reason was defined as the endpoint and 99 (95–99.9) % when loosening or revision of the stem was defined as the endpoint.

-Radiolucent lines of more than one mm were found at zone 1, 2, 5, and 6 of one hip with stem loosening (Figure 4(b)).
-Radiolucent lines of less than one mm were found at zone 2 of 6 hips, at zone 3 of 19 hips, at zone 4 of 106 hips (most frequent), at zone 5 of 46 hips, at zone 6 of 2 hips, and at zone 7 of one hip.
-No hip showed radiolucent lines of less than one mm at more than four zones.
-Spot welds were found at zone 6 of 108 hips.
-No spot welds were found at any other zones.
-Osteolysis was found at the medial side of the greater trochanter in 18 hips (13 %) and in zone 1 of one hip.
+Radiolucent lines of more than 1 mm were found in zones 1, 2, 5, and 6 of one hip with stem loosening (Figure 4b).
+Radiolucent lines of less than 1 mm were found in zone 2 of 6 hips, zone 3 of 19 hips, zone 4 of 106 hips (most frequent), zone 5 of 46 hips, zone 6 of 2 hips, and zone 7 of 1 hip.
+No hip showed radiolucent lines of less than 1 mm in more than four zones.
+Spot welds were found in zone 6 of 108 hips.
+No spot welds were found in any other zones.
+Osteolysis was found at the medial side of the greater trochanter in 18 hips (13 %) and in zone 1 of 1 hip.
 No osteolysis was found in any other zone.
-Stress shielding was grade I for 133 hips and grade II for four hips.
+Stress shielding was grade I for 133 hips, and grade II for 4 hips.

 The metaphyseal fit was good for 83 hips (61 %) and poor for 54 hips (39 %).
 In the 54 hips with poor metaphyseal fit, the mean CFR was x (range, 0.59–0.92) at the distal end of the lesser trochanter and was x (0.59–0.98) at the distal end of the stem.
 A CFR below 0.7 for both levels was only observed in one hip (Figure 4a).
 Other hips with low CFR values at the distal end of the lesser trochanter showed good CFR at the distal stem (for example, Figure 2b).
 The percentage of hips with good metaphyseal fit was significantly higher in the selection period than in the non-selection period (69% versus 47 %, ).
 With regard to diagnoses, the percentage of good fit was 59% for cases of osteoarthritis and 78% for cases of osteonecrosis.
 Hips with osteoarthritis showed a tendency for a lower percentage of good metaphyseal fit; however, this trend was not found to be statistically significant ().
 The relationship between metaphyseal fit and outcomes of THA is presented in Table 1.
-No differences were observed between the good and poor fit group with regards to the duration of follow-up.
+No differences were observed between the good and poor fit groups with regards to the duration of follow-up.
 There were no differences in JOA score, stem fixation, rate of positive radiolucent line in zone 4, spot welds in zone 6, osteolysis at the medial side of the greater trochanter, or stress shielding between the two groups at follow-up.

 INSERT TABLE 1 HERE